wp-plugins/advanced-category-column/readme.txt

 == Changelog ==

+= 2.4 =

+* Adjusting the classes to be more like alrounders

 = 2.3 =

 * Complete overhaul of the code; it should be cleaner, some typos should have disappeared